-This splendid troglodyte building was erected during the 17th century and was mainly carved out of the Ostroska Greda ridge.
+This striking building was erected during the 17th century and carved out of the Ostroska Greda ridge.
 Situated inland, it is the most visited monastery in the Balkan region.
 Its stunning white glow stands out at the foot of an impressive rocky cliff.
 It is a sacred sanctuary for Orthodox Christians and a place of pilgrimage, particularly during the Assumption.
 To reach the monastery, one must follow a narrow road up the cliff.
 The inside of the monastery is made of two small caves, which were restored after a fire broke out in 1923.
-Here, one can admire frescos by Master Radul.
-The artist used the caves’ walls and natural surface to depict his religious scenes.
+Here, one can admire frescos by Master Radul who used the cave walls as a canvas to depict classical religious scenes.

 The city of Ulcinj has both south-Mediterranean and oriental influences.
 It embodies a crossroads between cultures and therefore offers an absolutely unique atmosphere.
-Its amphitheatre structure is stunning and the old town is almost completely restored.
+Its amphitheatre structure is stunning and the old town has been completely restored.
 At night fall, the local nightclubs bring out the town’s unsuspected effervescence.

-In the north-west of Montenegro lies Durmitor National Park, a pristine natural area boasting sharp mountain peaks such as Bobotov Kuk (2,523 m).
-If you’re looking for large spaces and the sense of freedom that goes with them, you’ve found the right place.
+In the north-west of Montenegro lies Durmitor National Park, a pristine natural area boasting sharp mountain peaks such as Bobotov Kuk sitting at 2,523 m tall.
+If you are looking for large spaces and the sense of freedom that goes with them, this is the place for you.

 Lake Skadar is the second largest lake in Europe and has been classed as a national park.
 Located in the south-east of the country, its vast marshy landscapes are a great nesting ground for birds.
 The road along the southern coast to the border with Albania is absolutely spectacular.

-Mount Lovćen (or “the black mountain”) is a sacred location for the people of Montenegro.
+Mount Lovćen (‘the black mountain’) is a sacred location for the people of Montenegro.
 Situated several kilometres inland, the location offers an unbeatable view of the Bay of Kotor.
 The national park is home to the Njegoš mausoleum; an exceptional monument built in honour of the Bishop-Prince Petar II Petrović Njegoš.
 The site is guarded by two giants carved out of granite.
-The many trails in the area are sure to please any hiker.
+The many trails in the area are sure to impress any hiker.

-Cetinje is located kilometres inland, not far from Lovćen National Park.
+Cetinje is located not far from Lovćen National Park.
 It used to be a miniature capital in the region during the 19th century, before being dethroned by today’s Podgorica.
-Though the town’s embassies and parliament have long been deserted, many ancient palaces are still standing today… This cultural town is brimming with history.
-A museum tour is definitely in order!
+Though the town’s embassies and parliament have long been deserted, many ancient palaces are still standing today.
+This cultural town is brimming with history so a museum tour is definitely a must.

 The gorges of the Tara River are considered the longest in all of Europe, stretching 78 km into the country’s mountainous north.
-This awe-inspiring experience is on par with the Grand Canyon: the view from the riverbed is most impressive and the rafting ride down the river a must.
+This awe-inspiring experience is on par with the Grand Canyon with a most impressive view from the riverbed and the opportunity to take a rafting ride down the river.

 Biogradska Gora National Park is hidden amid the Bjelasica Mountains in the north-east of the country.
-The park spans 56 km² and is renowned for its beautiful and quite accessible summits.
+The park spans 56 km² and is renowned for its beautiful and accessible summits.
 Take a Sunday stroll and discover Lake Biogradsko as it pierces a hole through the pine forest.
-In the heights of the park, the icy lakes are a great place to practice a variety of different sports.
+One can practice a variety of different spots on the icy lakes nestled amongst the heights of the park.